 Alexander Basil (b.1997,Arkhangelsk, Russia) currently lives and works between Düsseldorf and Vienna.
 Basil has studied at The Kunstakademie, Düsseldorf and The Academy of Fine Art, Vienna under Professors Elizabeth Peyton, Daniel Richter, Kirsi Mikkola and Tomma Abts.

 With a prodigious attention to drawing as the basis of his practice, Basil’s compositions are constructed from exaggerated flat planes infused with heightened details of textiles, anatomical elements such as bruises, body hair and facial features, alongside various thematic objects.

-Basil’s previous solo exhibitions include: 'Claustrophobia’, Galerie Nagel Draxler, Berlin, 2021; Galerie Kandlhofer, Vienna, 2021; ‘Alexander Basil’, curated by Kirsi Mikkola, Salon Dahlmann | Miettinen Collection, Berlin, 2020.
-He has also exhibited in group exhibitions including: 2020 ‘Diskrete Simulation’, curated by Jakob Lena Knebl, Galerie Crone, Vienna, 2020; ‘Touch Me: Nudes from the Miettinen Collection’, Salon Dahlmann, Berlin, 2020; ‘Trust.
+Basil’s previous solo exhibitions include: ‘Entourage’, Galerie Robert Grunenberg, Berlin, 2022; ‘Claustrophobia’, Galerie Nagel Draxler, Berlin, 2021; ‘Alexander Basil’, Galerie Kandlhofer, Vienna, 2021; ‘Alexander Basil’, curated by Kirsi Mikkola, Salon Dahlmann | Miettinen Collection, Berlin, 2020.
+He has also exhibited in group exhibitions including: ‘The Class of Kirsi Mikkola’, Galerie Nagel Draxler, 2021; ‘Diskrete Simulation’, curated by Jakob Lena Knebl, Galerie Crone, Vienna, 2020; ‘Touch Me: Nudes from the Miettinen Collection’, Salon Dahlmann, Berlin, 2020; ‘Trust.
 Pictures of the class of Tomma Abts’, KIT- Art in the Tunnel, Kunsthalle Düsseldorf, 2017.

 Basil was the 2020 recipient of The Art Association for the Rhineland and Westphalia/ The Foundation for Art and Culture of the Stadtsparkasse Düsseldorf travel grant.